SMaityCodes/BlockchainClientSide/README.md

 go to the “Solidity Compiler” tab -> ABI (at the bottom of left panel)

+Note that the contract ABI remains the same if you do not change the solidity program.
+However the contract Address is for a specific deployment of the contract.

 update the above two inside "script.js"